Key Takeaways

 • Philosophical agreement

-Research on integrative medicine usage confirms that patients choose providers based on belief compatibility and holistic orientation (see integrative medicine utilization trends).
+Research on integrative medicine usage confirms that patients choose providers based on belief compatibility and holistic orientation .
+In fact, effective SEO for functional medicine doctors ensures that only patients who resonate with the care philosophy move forward.

 SEO, therefore, should function as a filter.